Singapore

 Legal Profession (Professional Conduct) Rules 2015

-The Legal Profession (Professional Conduct) Rules 2015 made under the Legal Profession Act 1966 sets out the general principles and rules applicable to the practice of law in Singapore, including legal practitioners’ ‘parament duty’ to the court and the requirement to act with honesty, competence and diligence in their dealings with clients.
+The Legal Profession (Professional Conduct) Rules 2015 made under the Legal Profession Act 1966 set out the general principles and rules applicable to the practice of law in Singapore, including legal practitioners’ ‘parament duty’ to the court and the requirement to act with honesty, competence and diligence in their dealings with clients.
 These may also apply to practitioners’ use of AI in court.

 Guide on the Use of Generative Artificial Intelligence Tools by Court Users (2024)

 In 2024, the Registrar of the Singapore State Courts issued a Guide on the Use of Generative Artificial Intelligence Tools by Court Users.
-The 2024 Court Guide applies to ‘all matters’ in the Supreme Court, the State Courts and the Family Justice Courts, and therefore encompasses criminal proceedings.
+The Courts Guide applies to ‘all matters’ in the Supreme Court, the State Courts and the Family Justice Courts, and therefore encompasses criminal proceedings.
 It provides a brief overview of what generative AI (GenAI) is and emphasises that the information generated by GenAI is not always accurate.
-The Guide provides that the courts do not generally prohibit the use of GenAI tools for the preparation of ‘Court Documents’, which are defined as including ‘any… material that is filed in or submitted to Court’ Users of the courts – which include lawyers, litigants-in-person, and witnesses – are advised that they remain fully responsible for the content of all their Court Documents.
+The Courts Guide provides that the courts do not generally prohibit the use of GenAI tools for the preparation of ‘Court Documents’, which are defined as including ‘any … material that is filed in or submitted to Court’.
+Users of the courts – which include lawyers, litigants-in-person, and witnesses – are advised that they remain fully responsible for the content of all their court documents.
+Under the Courts Guide, the following misuses of AI would trigger enforcement and/or sanction mechanisms:

-- A failure to comply with existing laws and practice directions: The Guide reminds all court users of their obligations to ensure that all information provided to the Court is ‘independently verified, accurate, true and appropriate’.
+- A failure to comply with existing laws and practice directions: The Courts Guide reminds all court users of their obligations to ensure that all information provided to the Court is ‘independently verified, accurate, true and appropriate’.
 This includes verifying all quotes and citations.
-The Guide specifically mentions that it is not sufficient to use one GenAI tool to verify the accuracy of another GenAI tool.
+The Courts Guide specifically mentions that it is not sufficient to use one GenAI tool to verify the accuracy of another GenAI tool.

-- The use of AI to create, fabricate or alter evidence: The Guide is clear that GenAI tools should not be used to generate any evidence that court users wish to rely upon in court.
+- The use of AI to create, fabricate or alter evidence: The Courts Guide is clear that GenAI tools should not be used to generate any evidence that court users wish to rely upon in court.
 Users may use GenAI tools to generate a first draft of an affidavit or statement, but may not use such tools to fabricate or tamper with evidence.
-But GenAI cannot be used in the creation, fabrication, embellishment of evidence nor can it be used to strengthen or dilute evidence.
+GenAI cannot be used in the creation, fabrication, embellishment of evidence nor can it be used to strengthen or dilute evidence.

-- Using AI in a way that infringes intellectual property and/or disclosure rights: The Guide warns court users not to infringe intellectual property rights (such as copyrights) with their use of GenAI content and that proper source attribution must be provided.
-The Guide also warns against the disclosure of any personal or confidential information to GenAI tools, noting that ‘all information you provide to Generative AI chatbots may potentially be disclosed publicly’.
+- Using AI in a way that infringes intellectual property and/or disclosure rights: The Courts Guide warns court users not to infringe intellectual property rights (such as copyrights) with their use of GenAI content and that proper source attribution must be provided.
+The Courts Guide also warns against the disclosure of any personal or confidential information to GenAI tools, noting that ‘all information you provide to Generative AI chatbots may potentially be disclosed publicly’.
 It emphasises that confidentiality orders and laws, personal data protection laws, intellectual property laws and the relevant rules on legal privilege must be complied with when using GenAI tools.

-Sanctions: Court users who fail to follow the Guide may subject to an adverse costs order; have material they submitted to the court disregarded or given less evidentiary weight; face disciplinary action, if they are lawyers; or be subject to ‘appropriate action in accordance with existing laws in respect of intellectual property rights, personal data protection, the protection of legal privilege and contempt of court’.
+Sanctions: Court users who fail to follow the Courts Guide may be subject to an adverse costs order; have material they submitted to the court disregarded or given less evidentiary weight; face disciplinary action, if they are lawyers; or be subject to ‘appropriate action in accordance with existing laws in respect of intellectual property rights, personal data protection, the protection of legal privilege and contempt of court’.

 Other guidance for lawyers